Abstract

 Multiple quality control procedures ensure data integrity and biological realism:

 Spatial Validation: All species distributions were validated against independent occurrence data from OBIS (Ocean Biodiversity Information System) and GBIF.
-Distributions showing implausible ranges (e.g., Pacific Walrus presence in Atlantic waters due to outdated AquaMaps data) were flagged for revision using temporal occurrence filters (10, 20, and 50-year windows) and expert validation.
+Distributions showing implausible ranges (e.g., Pacific Walrus presence in Atlantic waters due to outdated AquaMaps historical extents) were corrected by masking AquaMaps distributions to IUCN RedList global range maps, ensuring model outputs reflect present-day species ranges.
+Additional validation used temporal occurrence filters (10, 20, and 50-year windows) and expert review.

 Taxonomic Reconciliation: Duplicate species records arising from taxonomic synonyms were resolved using ordered taxonomicStatus factors (accepted > unassessed > unaccepted).
 For WoRMS matches with multiple candidate taxa (n=270 species with 2-9 matches each), the accepted name was preferentially selected.
 Species with conflicting classifications across authorities were manually reviewed.